supranational/supra_seal/README.md

 We also use F2FS for the PC2 storage disks, as this is designed specifically for flash based storage.
 If using ext4 disabling journaling is recommended.

-Finally we recommend mounting the PC2 drives with the `lazytime` option to avoid frequenty meta data updates (`mount -o lazytime`).
+Finally we recommend mounting the PC2 drives with the `lazytime` option to avoid frequent meta data updates (`mount -o lazytime`).

 # Running